Debbie Friedman: Death and legacy

 Friedman was admitted to a Mission Viejo, California, Hospital in January 2011, where she died on January 9, 2011, from pneumonia.

 Rabbi David Ellenson, then-President of Hebrew Union College – Jewish Institute of Religion, announced on January 27, 2011, that the college's School of Sacred Music would be renamed the Debbie Friedman School of Sacred Music.
 On December 7, 2011, it was officially renamed as such.

 In 2014, the book Sing Unto God: The Debbie Friedman Anthology was published, featuring a comprehensive collection of her music.

 Despite the central role that music played in her career and life, members of Friedman's family argued that Friedman herself may have found the collection problematic in some ways, preferring oral communication to the written word.

 Notwithstanding Debbie's feelings, we believe people will want this anthology.
 We believe people will want to hold onto and perpetuate Debbie's message.
 Over the years, there will be variations on her compositions.
 That will be inevitable.
 But Debbie's gift is reflected in the uniqueness of her melodies, original lyrics, and chosen texts.
 The purpose of this project is to provide people with her original works as she created them.
 (Eglash 2013, p. viii) Friedman ultimately wanted to strengthen Jewish life by leveraging her unique philosophy of music as an immediate spiritual experience.

 Among her music that remains the most sung in North American Jewish communities include her Mi Shebeirach (co-written with her partner Drorah Setel), "Miriam's Song" and her Havdalah melody.
-Throughout her remarkable career of songleading and writing, Friedman always sought to empower Jewish communities to bring their own voices and experiences to Jewish worship in an evolving and constantly changing period for the religion.
+Throughout her career of songleading and writing, Friedman always sought to empower Jewish communities to bring their own voices and experiences to Jewish worship in an evolving and constantly changing period for the religion.